-• label: Set of unique labels returned by the rule, excluding "None" (abstain).

-- coverage: Fraction of the records labeled by the rule. - annotated_coverage: Fraction of annotated records labeled by the rule (if annotations are available). - overlaps: Fraction of the records labeled by the rule together with at least one other rule. - conflicts: Fraction of the records where the rule disagrees with at least one other rule. - correct: Number of records the rule labeled correctly (if annotations are available). - incorrect: Number of records the rule labeled incorrectly (if annotations are available). - precision: Fraction of correct labels given by the rule (if annotations are available).
+- label: Set of unique labels returned by the rule, excluding "None" (abstain). - coverage: Fraction of the records labeled by the rule. - annotated\coverage: Fraction of annotated records labeled by the rule (if annotations are available). - overlaps: Fraction of the records labeled by the rule together with at least one other rule. - conflicts: Fraction of the records where the rule disagrees with at least one other rule. - correct: Number of labels the rule predicted correctly (if annotations are available). - incorrect: Number of labels the rule predicted incorrectly (if annotations are available). - precision: Fraction of correct labels given by the rule (if annotations are available).
 The precision does not penalize the rule for abstains.

-- normalize_by_coverage (boo1) Normalize the overlaps and conflicts by the respective coverage. - annotation (Optional[numpy.ndarray]) An optional array with ints holding the annotations.
-By default we will use self. annotation(exclude_missing_annotations=False).
+- normalize\by\coverage (bool) Normalize the overlaps and conflicts by the respective coverage. - annotation (Optional[numpy.ndarray]) An optional array with ints holding the annotations.
+By default, we will use self.annotation(include\missing=True).